YarinSabag1/final_project_northwind_Data-Science/README.md

 - Recommend training and incentive strategies

-## Key Findings
+## Key Findings & Business Insights

-- The **United States and Germany** are the main economic powerhouses.
+- The **United States** and **Germany** were identified as the primary economic powerhouses, generating the highest share of gross profit.
-- A strong **correlation of 0.89** was found between customer order frequency and gross profit.
+- A strong statistical correlation of **0.89** was found between customer order frequency and gross profit, indicating that repeat customers are a key profitability driver.
-- Over **$2,200** of capital is locked in discontinued inventory.
+- Over **$2,200** of capital was identified as locked in **discontinued inventory**, highlighting inefficient capital allocation.
-- A small group of customers and employees generate a disproportionate share of total profit.
+- A relatively small group of **customers and sales representatives** generates a disproportionate share of total profit.
-- High discounts do not necessarily lead to higher profitability.
+- Analysis showed that **higher discounts do not necessarily lead to higher profitability**, revealing margin leakage in current pricing policies.

+## Profitability & Optimization Opportunities

+- Identified a **3% performance gap** between top-performing and low-performing sales representatives, driven by inconsistent discounting behavior.
+- Recommended a **profitability-based incentive and discounting model**, with the potential to increase annual gross profit by approximately **$20,000** (based on 1997 sales volume).
+- Proposed reallocating capital from discontinued products into **Star products** with gross margins of up to **45%**, aiming to generate immediate cash flow and improve category-level profitability.

+## Market Expansion Opportunities

+- Geographic profit analysis highlights **Brazil (~$50K)** and **France (~$36K)** as high-potential growth markets.
+- Recommended reallocating targeted marketing budgets toward these regions to increase order volume and revenue.
+- The same geographic visualization was also implemented in **Python** and is included in the repository under the **/Python** directory for reproducibility and validation.